MeTheKaptain/Lab-Manager-Resources/README.md

 * thaw the -20&deg;C freezer *(typically after/during the summer)*
 * change the filters of the Milli-Q water purifier
-* change the air filters on the CO2 incubators *(typically every two years, actually)*
+* change the air filters on the CO2 incubators *(typically every two years, some are on alternating years I think)*

 ### Miscellaneous/As Needed